wanchain/wan-wallet-desktop/README.md

 # WAN Wallet
 [![GitHub License][license]][license-url]

-This is a desktop wallet
+This is a desktop wallet.

 ## Features